JoaquinOrbe/meli-python-sdk/README.md

     http://YOUR_URL?code=SERVER_GENERATED_AUTHORIZATION_CODE

+Catch this URL and get the SERVER_GENERATED_AUTHORIZATION_CODE to use it in next step.

 Step 2: Exchange the code for a token

 By using this code you can perform the next step: app authentication.